When you are into photography you are facing two things: taking pictures and pictures.

 And this is the beginning of a new life!

-So from now on every time you copy your pictures to your computer you will need extra 15 seconds to go to your “our family photos/2020/2020-02/” create a new folder “2020-02-xyz” and paste the pictures there.
+So from now on every time you copy your pictures to your computer you will need extra 15 seconds to go to your “our family photos/2020/2020-02/” create a new folder “2020-02-XYZ” and paste the pictures there.
 And you do the same for every year and every month.

-This chronological organisation will help you to sort your pictures better and to create other systems of organization more easily.
+This chronological organisation will help you to sort your pictures better and to create other systems of the organization more easily.
 I will discuss this in a different post.

 After you have nicely organized all your beautiful photographs do not let them sit quietly on your hard drive just to get forgotten and disappear one day!